Documentation

 d.clear()

-Uncommenting the commented line runs any required destructors and makes this error go away.
+Uncommenting the commented line runs any required destructors, ensuring that no exception is raised.

-Return a shallow copy of the sorted dictionary d.
+Return a shallow copy of the sorted dictionary.

-Return the value mapped to key in the sorted dictionary d, or default if key isn’t in d.
+Return the value mapped to key in the sorted dictionary, or default if key isn’t in present in it.

 d = SortedDict()